 With rich green tea swirls, my light and tender Matcha Marble Pound Cake is a delectable snack that pairs perfectly with your afternoon coffee or tea.
 This Japanese-style pound cake tastes even better the next day, so it‘s an ideal make-ahead recipe.

-Do you have a good pound cake recipe in your repertoire that you gift to a friend or bring to a gathering?
-Today, I’ll show you how to make one of my favorites – Matcha Marble Pound Cake (抹茶マーブルパウンドケーキ).
-This Japanese pound cake is buttery, tender, and bursting with a unique green tea flavor – plus the striking emerald swirls make it feel like a luscious, special-occasion treat.
+Do you have a good pound cake recipe in your baking repertoire?
+Today, I’ll show you how to make one of my favorites—Matcha Marble Pound Cake (抹茶マーブルパウンドケーキ).

-Whether you’re making it for a Sunday afternoon treat or to take to a party, this Japanese-inspired pound cake is going to be your new keeper!
+This Japanese pound cake is buttery, tender, and bursting with a unique green tea flavor.
+Its striking emerald swirls make it feel like a luscious, special-occasion treat.
+Whether you’re making it for a Sunday afternoon treat or to take to a party, this Japanese-inspired pound cake will be a keeper!

 Table of Contents